Divorce Case Study – Contact and Access to Children

 The Court also ordered that Mr W should be contacted directly by the school, so he could be informed of parent's evenings, school trips and all school reports.
 This meant that Mr W did not have to rely upon Mrs W to provide him with this information.

 Mr W took his two children aboard for the wedding, as agreed by the Court, and his 4 year old daughter was a bridesmaid at the wedding for the first time.

 Mr W was very happy with the outcome and sent Tracey photos of the wedding, showing his daughter as a bridesmaid.

-At Co-operative Legal Services we offer a fixed fee which we agree with you upfront before any work starts.
+At Co-op Legal Services our Family Law Solicitors offer a fixed fee which we agree with you upfront before any work starts.
 Once we have provided you with a written quote for the agreed work, that price will not change.

 Divorce Case Studies

 - Divorce Financial Settlement Better than the Original Deal